gatling/gatling/src/docs/content/reference/current/core/operations.md

 ### Kernel and Network Tuning

-Consider tuning kernel and network and add this kind of following settings in /etc/sysctl.conf
+Consider tuning kernel and network and add settings such as the following in `/etc/sysctl.conf`.

 ```ini
 net.ipv4.tcp_max_syn_backlog = 40000